dekunpei/TwoPeopleTicTacToe/README.md

 # TwoPeopleTicTacToe
 ## Summary
-Simple two people tic-tax-toe written using Java and JavaFX.
+Simple two people tic-tac-toe written using Java and JavaFX.
 This version supports the following:
 - reset, undo and redo
 - game end detection